AruniMishra/aws/awsTutorial/AWS.md

 - Use AWS Cognito Identity Pools then enable access to unauthenticated identities.

 ## API Gateway

-- Use the **GetTraceSummaries** API to get the list of trace IDs of the application and then retrieve the list of traces using **BatchGetTraces** API.

 - Using stage variables that can be configured, an API deployment stage can interact with different backend endpoints.
 Users can use API Gateway stage variables to reference a single AWS Lambda function with multiple versions and aliases